Contrasting Bunge (NYSE:BG) and Yanglin Soybean (OTCMKTS:YSYB)

 |8.46%

-This is a breakdown of recent ratings and target prices for Bunge and Yanglin Soybean, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Yanglin Soybean and Bunge, as reported by MarketBeat.com.

 |Sell Ratings